sachagavino/nmgc-2.0/docs/source/inputoutput.rst

    The activation energies listed here are the **chemical reaction barriers**, distinct from the **diffusion barriers** of surface species (which are derived from the binding energies in ``grain_species.in`` via ``diff_binding_ratio_surf`` and ``diff_binding_ratio_mant`` in ``parameters.in``).
 Both barriers enter the rate calculation, but they are stored separately.

 .. _sec-network-input:
-INPUT: chemical network (required)
+chemical network (required)
 --------------------------------------------

 The chemical network is defined by four files that together describe all the chemical species and reactions included in the simulation: two for the gas-phase chemistry (``gas_species.in`` and ``gas_reactions.in``) and two for the grain-phase chemistry (``grain_species.in`` and ``grain_reactions.in``).
 All four files must be present for the code to run.

-The network format used in NMGC is based on the `KIDA (Kinetic Database for Astrochemistry) <https://kida.astrochem-tools.org/>`_ format, which is a community standard for astrochemical reaction networks.
+The network format distributed with the NMGC repository is based on the `KIDA (Kinetic Database for Astrochemistry) <https://kida.astrochem-tools.org/>`_ format, which is a community standard for astrochemical reaction networks.
 The network distributed with NMGC is derived from the kida.uva.2014 gas-phase network, extended with a grain-surface network.
 Users may download updated or alternative gas-phase networks directly from the KIDA database and adapt them to the NMGC format.

 The species naming conventions used throughout the network are: